Is it worth getting your TV, internet, landline and mobile all in one package?

-Have you ever been temped by an all-in-one package that covers your TV, internet, broadband and mobile phone bill?
-We look at the pros and cons of subscribing to this kind of package.
+Are you tempted by an all-in-one package that covers your TV, internet, broadband and mobile phone bill?
+We look at the pros and cons here.

 While it’s still possible to buy your household telecoms separately, bundling them together as a package is increasingly becoming the norm.